-Marijuana taxes are selective sales taxes on the legal purchase of marijuana.
-Most states tax the consumer purchase of marijuana (similar to a retail sales tax) but some tax the transaction between cultivators and distributors or retailers (similar to taxes on alcohol).
+Marijuana taxes are levied on legal purchases of marijuana.
+States tax either the consumer purchase (similar to a general sales tax but at higher rates), the transaction between cultivators and distributors or retailers (similar to taxes on alcohol), or both.

 - Where is marijuana legal and how much revenue do state and local governments raise from taxes on marijuana?